Does something smell suspicious when you see that job posting or open an email from an employer or recruiter who has a great opportunity for you?

 Too many job postings are fake!
 You need to know who is really behind this job posting.
 The recruiter OR the employer's name is required information for you to verify that applying for the job is worth your time.

-Job search scams come to you via email, but you also find scams posted on websites as well, from the big name job boards and social networks to a small local employer or recruiter.
+Job search scams come to you via email, but you also find scams posted on websites as well, from big-name job boards and social networks to a small local employer or recruiter.

 If you are unsure of a job opportunity you may find, or that may be sent to you by someone you don’t know, use this Sniff Test (below) to verify that the opportunity is real (or not).